Funds Required For First Time Home Buyer On Home Purchase

 Certain states like the state in Illinois, property taxes are paid in arrears.
 Home Buyers in Illinois will also receive property tax prorations on their home purchase by sellers.

-- All property taxes are paid in arrears so the seller will owes home buyers the previous year property tax payment at closing.
+- All property taxes are paid in arrears so the seller will owe home buyers the previous year property tax payment at closing

-- An experienced seasoned realtor can help structure the real estate purchase the right way to benefit with putting down as little money as possible on home purchase.
+An experienced seasoned realtor can help structure the real estate purchase the right way to benefit from putting down as little money as possible on a home purchase.

 A first time home buyer can now qualify for a conventional loan with a 3% down payment.

-- Standard conventional loan programs require 5% down payment on a conventional home purchase mortgage loan.
+Standard conventional loan programs require a 5% down payment on a conventional home purchase mortgage loan.